rdcolema/keras-image-classification/README.md

 Classifies an image as containing either a dog or a cat (using Kaggle's <a href="https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data">public dataset</a>), but could easily be extended to other image classification problems.

-To run this script, you must have keras, numpy, scipy, and h5py installed, and GPU acceleration with keras is <em>highly</em> recommended.
+To run these scripts/notebooks, you must have keras, numpy, scipy, and h5py installed, and enabling GPU acceleration is highly recommended if that's an option.

+## img_clf.py
 The data directory structure I used was:

 * project